CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 ## Step 1: Deploy Ops Manager

-1.1 In the vSphere web client, right click on the `pks-mgmt-1` resource pool and select `Deploy OVF Template`
+1.1 Launch the Chrome browser on the desktop, and launch the vSphere web client from the short-cut.
+To login, use the Windows authentication.
+In the vSphere web client, right click on the `pks-mgmt-1` resource pool and select `Deploy OVF Template`

 <details><summary>Screenshot 1.1</summary>
 <img src="Images/2018-10-21-16-56-33.png">>